Entertainment Magazine: Tucson: Mt. Lemmon and /Summerhaven

 Tucson's recreational outlet, Mount Lemmon (Mt.
 Lemmon) is usually available all year for hiking, camping and day trips.

-But, for the summer of 2012, much of the mountain range will have limits to the public because of drought and severe fire danger.
+But, for the summer of 2013, much of the mountain range will have limits to the public because of drought and severe fire danger this year.

-The closure of the Coronada National Forest may soon include all trails, camp grounds and pull outs.
+Any closure of the Coronada National Forest may soon include most trails, camp grounds and pull outs.

-Summerhaven, at the top of the mountain, is open and so are all camping and hiking areas.
-Find out more about the status of Mt.
-Lemmon and Summerhaven.
+Mt.
+Lemmon and Summerhaven, at the top of the mountain, is currently open and so are all camping and hiking areas.

 Touring Mt.
 Lemmon